 A background of biology is highly recommended for biological sciences courses at tertiary education.
 Biology is also essential in courses of medicine, physiotherapy, nursing, sports science, biochemistry, dentistry and veterinary science.
 Higher level Biology and Chemistry will also be required in some of these university courses.

-Biology is also preferred by any other course or career as students will be equipped with good personal and manipulative skills.
+Biology is also preferred by many other courses or careers as students will be equipped with good personal and manipulative skills.

 Chemistry